You’ve landed the interview and you’re wondering what to do next. Should you follow up after an interview?

-For example, ask your interviewer when they plan on making a decision or when they would like the new hire to start.
+For example, ask your interviewers when they plan on making a decision or when they would like the new hire to start.

 If they make it clear that there are still factors that may delay the selection process, its best to follow up accordingly.
 If they tell you they are making a selection in a few weeks, wait at least a week before following up again.

-Without any further information, the first follow-up should come 24-48 hours after your interview.
+Without any further information, the first follow up should come 24 to 48 hours after your interview.

 This depends on the information you have available.
-If the interviewer made it clear that the selection process would be a couple weeks, wait a week and a half before sending another follow-up.
+If the interviewers made it clear that the selection process would be a couple weeks, wait a week and a half before sending another follow up.

-If they make it clear that they will be making a selection in the next few days, send a follow-up in 3-5 days.
+If they make it clear that they will be making a selection in the next few days, send a second follow up in three to five days days.

 Without any further information, it’s best to assume that they will be making a decision sooner rather than later, and follow up accordingly.

-If it’s been a few weeks and your follow-ups aren’t getting any response, don’t give up.
-Until you get a negative response, send short follow-ups every 3 weeks.
-These emails should be similar to your first follow-up, reiterating what makes you special and why you’re interested in the company.
+If it’s been a few weeks and your follow ups aren’t getting any response, don’t give up.
+Until you get a negative response, you can send short follow ups every three weeks.
+These emails should be similar to your first follow up, reiterating what makes you special and why you’re interested in the company.

-At this point, it’s likely that they’ve already made a selection or have decided to push off the hiring process.
+At this point, it’s likely that the company already made a selection or have decided to push off the hiring process.

-This won’t come off as pushy at all, but it will keep your name in the mind of the hiring manager should another position become available.
+This won’t come off as pushy, but it will keep your name in the mind of the hiring manager should another position become available.